 Let us take a closer look at automating regression testing in practice and look at a real-life regression testing example from our own projects.
 At the stage of switching from manual testing to automated tests, our company became involved in a project where we had to test the registration of two types of accounts for the site on 43 domains depending on the country.

 The sheer volume of data and possible environment combinations was almost too much to handle.
 Things were made even more difficult by the client, who didn’t care much about the quality of the information displayed.
 The requirements were as follows:

 - accounts are created without any fatal errors;

 - input information coincides with the values that are displayed in the settings after creation.

 We discovered locators and Selenium web drivers — and lo and behold, all the domains used the same locators.
-I had a little left to do — to run the last manual regression in my life on all domains and fill the table with the fields and corresponding domains.
-Another round of manual regression — a long process with completing the table — and seems like is all over.
+The team had a little left to do — to run the last manual regression on all domains and fill the table with the fields and corresponding domains.
+Another round of manual regression — a long process with completing the table — and it seems like it is all over.

-Considering the above said we can make conclusion #1: to see the advantages of test automation, we should start with the most repeated tests, which are usually positive, but they need to be run after each release.
+Considering the above said, we can make conclusion #1: to see the advantages of test automation, we should start with the most repeated tests, which are usually positive, but they need to be run after each release.